News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Methodology

-\textbf{Count features} include 27 features counted daily.
-For each text, the number of words, sentences, unique words, non-stopping words, the average number of sentences, and the average number of words for all the sentences each day are calculated.
-Finally, we made two categorical features for the proportion of news in the 18 sections on the BBC website (e.g., Asia, Business, UK Politics, ...).
+\textbf{count features} include 27 daily feature series.
+For each text, we calculated the number of words, sentences, unique words, non-stopping words, average number of sentences, and average number of words for all of the sentences used each day.
+In addition, we made two categorical features corresponding to the proportion of news in the 18 sections of the news website (e.g., Asia, Business, UK Politics).